mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ In order to accomplish this decoupling the API for navigation had to be spread across 3 APIs: two are views and one is a view modifier.

 ^  And it makes sense that it would need to be spread across a few APIs.
-If it was all in one single API like it is with the now deprecated `NavigationLink` initializers, then how could things be decoupled?
+If it was all in one single API then how could we decouple?
+The very act of constructing the thing requires access to the source and the destination.

 ---